-For the fiscal year ended March 31, 2022, 24 investments were subject to extended national security review.
-Of these 24 investments, 16 were subject to no further action, seven were withdrawn by the investor during the review process and one was subject to ongoing review as of March 31, 2022.
-To put this into context, during the same fiscal period the IRD certified 1,247 notifications and approved eight applications for net benefit review.
+For the fiscal year ended March 31, 2023, 32 investments were subject to extended national security review.
+Of these 32 investments, 20 were subject to no further action, eight were withdrawn by the investor during the review process, three resulted in a divestiture order, and one was subject to ongoing review as of September 2023.